Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 ```
 <ins>2 - Logistic Regression for predicting product category (Classification):</ins>

 - Coming back to merging the data first, we use pandas merge to combine both the Image.csv and Product.csv files after having cleaned them.
 For the images.csv file, we drop unecessary columns like create_time, bucket_link, image_ref and we merge both datasets on the common image id column.
-Once we have a merged dataframe, we firstly split the category data such that we only retain the one relevant category for every product observation to then convert the category into codes using cat.codes and then save the mapping as a dictionary into a pickle file ('image_decoder.pkl') to be able to decode them later once our model has returned the predictions.
+Once we have a merged dataframe, we firstly split the category data such that we only retain the one relevant category for every product observation to then convert the category into codes using cat.codes and then save the mapping as a dictionary into a pickle file ('decoder.pkl') to be able to decode them later once our model has returned the predictions.
 We save the cleaned product_images as product_images.csv file.

 - The final shape for this data is 11,115 rows with 8 columns which is not a lot of data when using machine learning or deep neural nets.
 With transfer learning however, we can achieve a high accuracy when implementing deep learning but we will examine that later.
 For our deep learning network, we will define an image loader class which will read in the product_images.csv file, using the image id from the dataset, look through the cleaned_images (154x154) folder for the required image id, convert to pytorch tensor, obtain the features, and so on.
 However, for machine learning, we will require another method to combine the images and the csv file as we do not have an image loader class.